Chidozieokoye/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-A Virtual Network (VNet) is created to establish a private networking environment in which virtual machines and other resources can communicate securely.
-Within this VNet, a Subnet is configured to segment the network, allowing efficient traffic management and security control.
-The subnet assigns IP addresses to the connected virtual machines and ensures they can communicate with each other while also being managed through network security rules.
-This setup forms the foundation for networking in the cloud, enabling virtual machines to interact while maintaining isolation from external networks unless explicitly configured.
+In this step, I created a Virtual Network (VNet) to establish a private networking environment where virtual machines and other resources can communicate securely.
+Within the VNet, I configured a Subnet to segment the network, allowing for efficient traffic management and enhanced security control.
+The subnet assigns IP addresses to the connected virtual machines, ensuring they can communicate with each other while also being managed through network security rules.
+This setup forms the foundation for cloud networking, enabling virtual machines to interact while maintaining isolation from external networks unless specifically configured otherwise.
 </p>
 <br />